mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.txt

 In this programming style; we are supposed to emulate a asynchronous environment, where there are multiple classes performing their tasks concurrently, and are communicating via Messages.

+Style12 - ClosedMaps
+In this programing Style, every function/object is saved in a HashMap or a dictionary, and referred to via a String Identifier.